 For a while, I’ve been wanting to make my own almond milk but the thought of it seemed daunting.
 Soaking the almonds overnight and then having to wait until the next day to make it just seemed like too long of a process for something I wanted at that moment!
-But, I eventually stumbled upon a recipe for 5-minute almond milk and it’s been life changing ever since.
+But, I eventually stumbled upon a recipe for easy homemade almond milk and it’s been life-changing ever since.

 One of the reasons I wanted to make my own almond milk is because I’ve noticed there are so many added ingredients in store-bought almond milk.
 If it’s just from almonds, why do all those ingredients I can’t pronounce need to be added?
 Probably for shelf life but I’d rather drink pure and natural almond milk with no added unnatural or processed ingredients.

 And let me tell you-it tastes SO much better when it’s homemade!
 It’s much creamier, smooth, and tastes absolutely delicious.
 It’s perfect for recipes, smoothies, coffee, etc. It froths very nicely in my frother when I make homemade lattes.
 Check out that blog post here!

 The only downside to homemade almond milk is that it doesn’t last as long (about 5 days in the fridge) but with this quick and easy recipe, I don’t mind making it every 4-5 days.
 Or sooner if I drink it all!
 Just be sure to shake it well before each use.
 Since it’s all-natural, it tends to separate more but a good shake and you’re good to go!